kbsriram/thormor/md/spec.md

 originating from that device, which makes it a little easier to avoid clobbering messages from other devices.

-####Required fields####
+**Required fields**

 - version: 1
-- outbox_list: An array of json objects, one for each recipient who can fetch content from this thormor vault.
+- outbox_list: An array of JSON objects, one for each recipient who can fetch content from this thormor vault.<br/>

-   Each object has one field.
+   Each JSON object has one field.
        - outbox:
          An ascii-armored string with encrypted content.
 The content is simply the URL to the outbox file for the recipient.
 The